ChromiaProject/postchain/postchain-client/README.md

 The "postchain-client" can be used in two ways:

 - As a command line tool.
-- As a lib inside a Java program.
+- As a lib inside a Java (Kotlin or any JVM language) program.

 ## Command line P.C. client